Apostle01/I-Three/README.md

 ## About
 Emporium is a website for a hair salon that specializes in locks.
 It showcases the different packages and services that the salon offers, as well as the gallery of the previous work done by the salon.
 It also allows visitors to book an appointment online and contact the salon for any inquiries.
-The website is built with HTML, CSS, and JavaScript, and uses the Codepen-Pie Navigation for the circular menu.
+The website is built with HTML, CSS, and JavaScript

 ## Installation
 To install and run this project locally, you need to have Git and a web browser installed on your machine.
 Follow these steps:

 1. Clone this repository by running `git clone https://github.com/Apostle1/I Three.git` in your terminal.
-2. Navigate to the project folder by running `cd emporium` in your terminal.
+2. Navigate to the project folder by running `cd i three` in your terminal.
 3. Open the index.html file in your web browser by running `open index.html` in your terminal (or double-clicking the file).
 4. Enjoy the website!